Powering the Blue Economy Initiative

 Resilient Coastal Communities

-Marine energy can help support coastal communities, making them more resilient in the face of extreme events such as tsunamis, hurricanes, floods, or droughts.
+Marine energy can help support coastal communities (as shown in the video Powering the Blue Economy by Connecting With Communities), making them more resilient in the face of extreme events such as tsunamis, hurricanes, floods, or droughts.
 Many marine energy applications are ideally suited to coastal development by offering relatively easy access for installation and operation and maintenance activities.

 This portfolio of work complements and supports other WPTO activities focused on developing low-cost and reliable marine energy systems to provide power to the U.S. electric grid.